Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Principle of the HFS measurement in p

-The multiple reflections inside the multi-pass cell create a disk-shaped illuminated volume, enhancing the laser fluence at the position of the \(\mu\)p atoms.
+The multiple reflections inside the multi-pass cell create a disk-shaped illuminated volume, enhancing the laser fluence at the position of the \(\mu\)p atoms, which are distributed homogeneously around the muon beam axis with a diameter of about 10~mm.
 The resonant laser light drives the transition of the \(\mu\)p atoms from the singlet \(F=0\) to the triplet \(F=1\) sublevel.
 The \(\mu\)p atoms in the \(F=1\) excited state collide inelastically with H$_2$ gas molecules within nanoseconds, de-exciting back to the $F=0$ level.
 During this de-excitation process, the HFS transition energy is converted into kinetic energy, causing the \(\mu\)p atoms to gain, on average, approximately 0.1~eV of kinetic energy.
 Since this kinetic energy is much greater than the thermal energy, the de-excited \(\mu\)p atoms diffuse away from the muon stopping volume and, with considerable probability, reach the target walls coated with a thin layer of gold.
 The negative muon from the \(\mu\)H atoms is transferred to a gold nucleus, forming muonic gold (\(\mu\)Au$^*$) in highly excited states.
 These muonic gold atoms promptly de-excite through a cascade of radiative transitions, emitting a few X-rays with MeV energies, which serve as a detectable signature of successful laser excitation.
 The HFS resonance is thus obtained by counting the \(\mu\)Au$^*$ cascade events (within a specified time window) following the laser excitation as a function of the laser frequency.